hoytech/quadrable/README.md

 ### Dependencies

-The [LMDB](https://symas.com/lmdb/) library and header files are required.
+The [LMDB](https://symas.com/lmdb/) and BLAKE2 libraries and header files are required.
 On Ubuntu/Debian run this:

-    sudo apt install -y liblmdb-dev
+    sudo apt install -y liblmdb-dev libb2-dev

 ### Compilation